based on Reviews

 Overdose risks

-• Water-soluble vitamins (B, C): d.R.no risk of overdose, as increased amounts are simply excreted via the kidneys/urine
+• Water-soluble vitamins (B, C): d.R.No risk of overdose, as increased amounts are simply excreted via the kidneys/urine.

 • Fat-soluble vitamins (A, D, E, K): Hypervitaminosis risk in

-• β-carotene (smokers < 15 mg)
+• β-Carotene (smokers) &(lt; 15 mg)

-(with a very one-sided diet & high intake via supplements)
+(in the case of a very one-sided diet) &am; high intake via preparations)

 • Vit.
 B3 (only with high intake of 1-2 g/day)